vishalm342/Recruiter-AI/README.md

 # RecruiterAI - AI-Powered Hiring Automation

-[cite_start]This is a conversion-focused landing page built for the **OneSol AI Labs Founder Intern Assessment** [cite: 1-3].
+This is a conversion-focused landing page built for the **OneSol AI Labs Founder Intern Assessment**.
 It demonstrates a modern, high-performance SaaS interface for an AI recruiting platform.

 ## 🚀 Live Demo